Indian Spring: History

-Prior to the arrival of European colonizers, the land that Indian Spring was built on was inhabited by the Piscataway people.
+Prior to the arrival of European settlers, the land that Indian Spring was built on was inhabited by the Piscataway people.
 The earliest known usage of the name "Indian Spring" can be traced to a 1871 property deed that George N. Beale (1829-1912) and his wife sold.
 The land that was sold was adjacent to "Beale's Indian Spring farm", which had been established in the 1850s.

 In 1921, a group of Silver Spring businessmen purchased the land and formed the Silver Spring Golf Club.
 It later became known as the Indian Spring Gold Club.
 During this time, the golf club promoted the legend concerning the Indigenous spring and created an appropriated image of an Indigenous person drinking from the spring in order to market the golf club and later the Indian Spring housing development.
 Membership in the Indian Spring Golf Club was restricted to white Christians, as Jews and African-Americans were not allowed to be members.
 In 1939 or 1940, the golf club was bought by Abraham S. Kay, a white Jewish real estate developer.
 Kay eliminated half of the golf club in order to build most of the homes in the Indian Spring neighborhood.
 Kay opened membership to white Jews, who were subjected to antisemitic restrictions elsewhere in Silver Spring.
 Membership in the golf club soon became all or almost exclusively Jewish; however, Black people and other people of color were still excluded from membership.
 Like others before him, Kay also used racist imagery of Indigenous people in advertising sales of homes.
 Kay's development promoted Jim Crow-era segregation by banning Black, Indigenous, and other people of color from buying homes.
 Racially restrictive covenants prevented African-Americans and other people of color from owning a home or living in a home in Indian Spring, unless they were domiciled as a domestic servant.
 Racial covenants were prohibited in law by the Fair Housing Act of 1968, but racial covenants remain in many Indian Spring homes.
 The Indian Spring Golf Club was moved to a new location on Layhill Road in Glenmont in 1954, because the proposed Capital Beltway was a danger to the continued existence of the club.
 During the 1940s and 1950s, Indian Spring became a center of the Jewish community in Silver Spring.
 Many Jewish residents attended the nearby Temple Israel synagogue on University Boulevard, which has since merged into Tikvat Israel of Rockville.

 A 1930 covenant from Indian Spring Park, Section 1, excludes Black Americans.
 The covenant reads: "...that she or her heirs or assigns will never sell, rent, lease, transfer or convey any part of the land herein conveyed to any negro or colored person."

 Abraham Kay donated land to create the Silver Spring YMCA located on Hastings Drive.
 The northern part of the Indian Spring Golf Club is now the location of Montgomery Blair High School.